 1. The volcanic vineyards of Lanzarote

 You may already know Spain for its high-tannin red wine, Rioja.
-But over in the Canary Islands, they’ve made use of the volcanic landscape to cultivate a far sweeter variety of grape.
+But over in the Canary Islands, they’ve used the volcanic landscape to cultivate a far sweeter variety of grape.

 Grown in the fine, ash-covered soil of La Geria, Lanzarote, the Malvasia grape makes up around 75% of the island’s wine production.
 While the arid climate initially proved an issue for vine-tenders, the porous volcanic rock actually allows a method of dry cultivation known as ‘enarenado’.